appsocially/upil-site/docs/language/README.md

 ```
 </UpilBot>

-### Boolean Operators
+### Boolean Expressions
-UPIL has several operations that you can use with boolean entities
+UPIL allows you to use boolean expressions with `IF`/`ELIF`/`ELSE` conditional logic to hide/show parts of a scenario, or to choose which 'branch' to take.

 #### Boolean comparators
 The following comparators can be used with mixes of variables and literals: